 We also are held to account by our Guardian Council which consists of external, independently appointed experts in relevant fields such as human rights, data privacy and last mile tech.
 Alongside the Council, we have an Internal Ethics and Trust Committee, which oversees the development and implementation of ethical approaches at Yoti.

-We have made public pledges by signing up to the Fair Tax Charter, Responsible 100, 5Rights and the Biometrics Institute, all of which guide us in ensuring that we build ethical technology.
+We have made public pledges by signing up to the Fair Tax Charter, 5Rights and the Biometrics Institute, and are aligned with Responsible 100, all of which guide us in ensuring that we build ethical technology.

 And that’s only some of what we do.
 Keep an eye out for our upcoming governance series, where we’ll delve a bit deeper into our governance practices and what they mean on a practical level.